lukemuehring/my-wall/README.md

 implement boards

 When you deploy your Next.js app, you’ll also need to add your production domain (e.g. https://myapp.vercel.app) to sanity CORS origins.

+small bugs:
+opening the menu causes a slight layout shift